osllmai/indox_Router/docs/docs/examples/advanced.md

     print(f"Response: {response['data']}")
 ```

 **Note:** Tool calling support may vary by provider and model.
-Not all models in IndoxRouter currently support tool calling.
+Not all models in indoxhub currently support tool calling.

 _Last updated: Nov 16, 2025_